Gerry Curatola: Early life and education

-Gerald Peter Curatola was born on November 10, 1957 in New York City to Italian American parents, Vincent James Curatola and Mildred Theresa Muccitelli.
-His father, Vincent, was the son of Italian immigrants, Dominic and Antoinette Curatola from Calabria, Italy.
-His mother, Mildred, was the daughter of Italian immigrants, Gerardo and Marion Muccitelli, from Rome and Bari, Italy.

-Curatola is second of three children of Vincent and Mildred, having an older brother and younger sister.
-He grew up in North Woodmere, New York, on Long Island after the family moved from Ozone Park, New York, in 1962.

-Curatola attended Chaminade High School in Mineola, New York, a private boy's Catholic preparatory school where he graduated as President of his class in 1975.
-He went on to Colgate University in Hamilton, New York, graduating in 1979, majoring in Neuroscience, a topical concentration in Biology and Psychology.
+Curatola attended Chaminade High School in Mineola, New York, a private boys' Catholic preparatory school.
+He went on to Colgate University in Hamilton, New York, graduating in 1979.
 Curatola began dental school in the Fall of 1979 at New York University College of Dentistry and served as President of his dental school class until becoming the NYUCD Student Body President in his last year until his graduation in 1983.

-Curatola has been a member of the teaching faculty at NYU since 1984 serving as a Clinical Instructor in Dental Materials and presently, Clinical Associate Professor in the Department of Cariology and Comprehensive Care.
+Curatola has been a member of the teaching faculty at NYU since 1984 serving as a Clinical Instructor in Dental Materials and presently, Adjunct Clinical Associate Professor in the Department of Cariology and Comprehensive Care.